dNationCloud/kubernetes-monitoring/README.md

 1. [Code of Conduct](CODE_OF_CONDUCT.md)
 1. [How To](helpers/README.md) simplify your local development

-We use GitHub issues to manage requests and bugs, please visit our discussion forum if you have any questions.
+We use GitHub issues to manage requests and bugs.

 # Commercial support
 This project has been developed, maintained and used in production by professionals to simplify their day-to-day monitoring tasks and reduce incident reaction time.